-Pillowcase - 98p (£1.96 for two at Asda)
+A brown pillowcase (£1.96 for two at Asda)

-Velcro 21p for 3 inches
+Velcro (21p for 3 inches)

-Total cost = £2.49 - well under budget!
+This gave me a total cost of £2.49 - well under budget!

 I decided to make the costume a bit more individual by sewing two lengths of ribbon down the front.
 It did take a while, and my stitches are a bit wonky, but I think it looks okay.
 I'm sure that a Shepherd would have sewn his own clothes, and he wouldn't have had a sewing machine.
 Then I cut my 2m length piece of cord into two, one half to tie around the tea towel on the head and one half to tie around his middle.
 Harry is wearing a long sleeved t-shirt underneath, I found one that had plain sleeves that matched the fabric.

 The crook is made from an old curtain pole, the slim type used to hang net curtains.
 I fashioned the hooked end from cardboard, then sellotaped it all together firmly.
 I covered it with strips of plain paper and gave it a couple of coats of brown paint.
 I'm fully expecting the teachers to take it off him for health and safety reasons, as he does have a tendency to brandish it wildly!